mongodb/mongo/src/mongo/db/repl/README.md

 wait until the committed snapshot is beyond the specified OpTime.
 In 3.6 this feature will be extended to support a sharded cluster and use a **Lamport Clock** to provide **causal consistency**.

+# Concurrency Control

+## Parallel Batch Writer Mode

+The **Parallel Batch Writer Mode** lock (also known as the PBWM or the Peanut Butter Lock) is a global resource that helps manage the concurrency of running operations while a secondary is applying a batch of oplog entries.
+Since secondary oplog application applies batches in parallel, operations will not necessarily be applied in order, so a node will hold the PBWM while it is waiting for the entire batch to be applied.
+For secondaries, in order to read at a consistent state without needing the PBWM lock, a node will try to read at the `lastApplied` timestamp.
+Since `lastApplied` is set after a batch is completed, it is guaranteed to be at a batch boundary.
+However, during initial sync there could be changes from a background index build that occur after the `lastApplied` timestamp.
+Since there is no guarantee that `lastApplied` will be advanced again, if a node sees that there are pending changes ahead of `lastApplied`, it will acquire the PBWM to make sure that there isn't an in-progress batch when reading, and read without a timestamp to ensure all writes are visible, including those later than the `lastApplied`.

+## Replication State Transition Lock

+When a node goes through state transitions, it needs something to manage the concurrency of that state transition with other ongoing operations.
+For example, a node that is stepping down used to be able to accept writes, but shouldn't be able to do so until it becomes primary again.
+As a result, there is the **Replication State Transition Lock** (or RSTL), a global resource that manages the concurrency of state transitions.

+It is acquired in exclusive mode for the following replication state transitions: `PRIMARY` to `SECONDARY` (step down), `SECONDARY` to `PRIMARY` (step up), `SECONDARY` to `ROLLBACK` (rollback), `ROLLBACK` to `SECONDARY`, and `SECONDARY` to `RECOVERING`.
+Operations can hold it when they need to ensure that the node won't go through any of the above state transitions.
+Some examples of operations that do this are preparing a transaction, committing or aborting a prepared transaction, and checking/setting if the node can accept writes or serve reads.

+## Global Lock Acquisition Ordering

+Both the PBWM and RSTL are global resources that must be acquired before the global lock is acquired.
+The node must first acquire the PBWM in (intent shared)[https://docs.mongodb.com/manual/reference/glossary/#term-intent-lock] mode.
+Next, it must acquire the RSTL in intent exclusive mode.
+Only then can it acquire the global lock in its desired mode.

 # Elections

 ## Step Up